Christina Aguilera: 2002–2004: New image with Stripped

 Aguilera's fourth studio album, Stripped, followed with a release on October 22, 2002.
 She also executive produced and co-wrote the majority of the songs.
 Upon release, the album received generally mixed reviews but found commercial success and debuted at number two on the Billboard 200, and eventually was certified five times platinum by the RIAA.
 In the UK, Stripped sold over two million copies and became the second highest-selling album by an American female artists in the 2000s.
 Since then, it was reported the album sold 12 million copies globally.

 The album's second single, "Beautiful", was released to widespread acclaim for its empowering lyrics about embracing inner beauty, also becoming a LGBT anthem.
 The song reached number two on the Hot 100 and topped the chart in various international countries, including the UK, Canada, Ireland and New Zealand.
 It also reached number one on the US Adult Contemporary chart and the US Dance Club Songs chart.
 At the 46th Annual Grammy Awards, the single won Best Female Pop Vocal Performance.
 This was followed with the singles — "Fighter", "Can't Hold Us Down" and "The Voice Within".

 In June 2003, Aguilera co-headlined The Justified & Stripped Tour alongside Justin Timberlake.
 The joint tour visited North America solely, attracting an audience of 546,483 and grossed over $31.8 million.
 It ranked sixteenth on Billboards list of Top 25 Tours of 2003.
 Later that year, she also embarked on The Stripped Tour in Europe, Asia, and Australia.
-Her performances at the Wembley Arena were taped, broadcast on WB Network and eventually sold as a video album under the name Stripped Live in the U.K. In early 2004, it was reported that she would return to North America to perform a second leg of her tour but was eventually canceled due to a vocal cord injury.
+Her performances at the Wembley Arena were taped, broadcast on WB Network and eventually sold as a video album under the name Stripped Live in the UK In early 2004, it was reported that she would return to North America to perform a second leg of her tour but was eventually canceled due to a vocal cord injury.